kpldvnpne/toc-editor-java/README.md

 # Download

+You have two options: jar file or installer.

+## JAR file
-Click [here](./executable/toc-editor.jar) to download the software.
+Click [here](./build/jar/TocEditor.jar) to download the software.
 Then, once downloaded, run it by double clicking.

-**If you can't run the software**, you probably don't have Java Runetime Environment.
+**If you can't run the software**, you probably don't have Java Runtime Environment.
 [Click here to download one](https://www.azul.com/downloads/?version=java-24&package=jre#zulu).

+## Installer
+**If you are on MacOS**, you might prefer an installer (dmg).
+Click [here](./build/exec/PDF%20Table%20of%20Content%20Editor-1.0.dmg) to download one.

+**For others**, I have yet to generate an installer.

+## Troubleshotting
 **If you are on MacOS**, you might see something like this:

 ![Can't open in MacOS](screenshots/cant-open-mac.png)